Vishesh-Gupta/kiosk-system/README.md

-# Movieticketcounter
+# Movie Ticket Kiosk

 This is a C++ program I made during high school.

-This is an exact simulator for purchasing a movie ticket from a ticketing machine but on c++.
+This is an exact simulator for purchasing a movie ticket from a ticketing machine on c++.

 Setup/Guidelines to use:-
 --------------------------